bioconnector/bims8382/r-dplyr.md

 Data analysis involves a large amount of [janitor work](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html) -- munging and cleaning data to facilitate downstream data analysis.
-This section assumes a [basic familiarity with R](r-basics.html) and [data frames](r-dataframes.html), and demonstrates techniques for advanced data manipulation and analysis with the split-apply-combine strategy.
+This lesson demonstrates techniques for advanced data manipulation and analysis with the split-apply-combine strategy.
 We will use the dplyr package in R to effectively manipulate and conditionally compute summary statistics over subsets of a "big" dataset containing many observations.

+This lesson assumes a [basic familiarity with R](r-basics.html) and [data frames](r-dataframes.html).

 ## Review